All Episodes

 alex jones

-They're getting us into a rhythm of lockdowns and surveillance and forced injection.
+And we either defeat this evil or it will continue coming after us until they're getting us into a rhythm of lockdowns and surveillance and forced injection.

-They're getting us into the new normal.
+They're getting us into the new normal in their own words.

-In their own words, we can't let them do that.
+We can't let them do that.

 Well, and let's not overlook the summer of rage.

-I did another substack.
+I did another sub stack.

-I talked about the summer of rage.
+I talked about the summer stage.

 jordan holmes

-Let's not overlook the summer of rage.
+Let's not overlook the summer.

 dan friesen